-FBI says remains of fugitive tied to police chief's 1980 death found
+Remains found of fugitive wanted in police chief's 1980 death: FBI

 Webb, who would have marked his 86th birthday on Friday if he were still alive, had been charged with unlawful flight to avoid prosecution and a federal warrant was issued for his arrest.

-Pittsburgh television station WTAE quoted Thomas King, a lawyer for Adams' widow, as saying he was told by prosecutors that Webb's former wife had told authorities about the remains in exchange for immunity.
+Thomas King, a lawyer for Adams' widow, said in an email that he was told by prosecutors that Webb's former wife had told authorities about the remains in exchange for immunity.

 The FBI said Webb was a career criminal who specialized in jewelry store burglaries and was known to be a "a lover of dogs, a flashy dresser and a big tipper."